 Tom Chapman: I grew up in France in a little town called Chevreuse just outside Paris.

 The music scene was almost inexistant there and I remember feeling quite a young frustrated musician.
 I knew music was a big part of my life but I wasn’t quite sure what to do?
 One day I came across a record from a Manchester band called The Smiths.
 I totally fell in love with them, everything about their music felt original.
-I also loved the way they operated within the industry, it was a refreshing change from what I’d seen or heard before.
+The way they operated within the industry, it was a refreshing change from what I’d seen or heard before.
 I became serious about playing my instrument and felt a strong connection with Manchester music.
-I decided to move to Manchester in 1993!
+In 1993 I decided to move to Manchester!

 J: At what point did you realise you would be a professional musician?